stephanieopala/reading-list-app/README.md

 ![Reading List App](./public/Capture.PNG)

 ## Technologies used
-Built with React Hooks, Context API, CSS
+Built with React Hooks, Context API, Local Storage, CSS

 ## Use case
 A user is able to:
 - Add title and author of a book.
 - Delete books.
-- See the number of books in the list
+- See the number of books in the list.

 # Getting Started with Create React App